huggingface/blog/arena-lighthouz.md

 ## How is the Chatbot Guardrails Arena different from other Chatbot Arenas?

 Traditional chatbot arenas, like the [LMSYS chatbot arena](https://arena.lmsys.org/), aim to measure the overall conversational quality of LLMs.
-The participants in these arenas converse on any general topic and rate based on their own judgement of response “quality”.
+The participants in these arenas converse on any general topic and rate based on their judgment of response “quality”.

 On the other hand, in the Chatbot Guardrails Arena, the goal is to measure LLMs and guardrails' data privacy capabilities.
 To do so, the participant needs to act adversarially to extract secret information known to the chatbots.
 Participants vote based on the capability of preserving the secret information.

 ## Taking Part in the Next Steps

 The Chatbot Guardrails Arena kickstarts the community stress testing of AI applications’ privacy concerns.
-By contributing to this platform, you’re not only stress testing the limits of AI and the current guardrail system but you’re actively participating in the definition of its ethical boundaries.
+By contributing to this platform, you’re not only stress-testing the limits of AI and the current guardrail system but actively participating in defining its ethical boundaries.
 Whether you’re a developer, an AI enthusiast, or simply curious about the future of technology, your participation matters.
 Participate in the arena, cast your vote, and share your successes with others on social media!

 To foster community innovation and advance science, we're committing to share the results of our guardrail stress tests with the community via an open leaderboard and share a subset of the collected data in the coming months.
 This approach invites developers, researchers, and users to collaboratively enhance the trustworthiness and reliability of future AI systems, leveraging our findings to build more resilient and ethical AI solutions.